 We seem to have got better at recognising people as individuals at work.
-This has partly been driven by legislation; the requirement to consider flexible working arrangements, the removal of the default retirement age that has us talking to employees about their plans and the ‘isms’ that make us think about the impact of our decisions on protected characteristics such as gender, age etc.
+This has partly been driven by legislation.
+With the requirement to consider flexible working arrangements and the removal of the default retirement age.
+This now stops us talking to employees about their plans and the ‘isms’.
+This makes us think about the impact of our decisions on protected characteristics such as gender, age etc.

-In How to be a Better People Manager part 1 we consider 6 processes that you can build into your team management to improve the way in which you recognise people for the work that they do.
+In How to be a Better People Manager part 1, we consider 6 processes that you can build into your team management.
+This can improve the way in which you recognise people for the work that they do.

-- Explain how you want people to do their jobs, what are the values and principles that you want to see displayed in how your team members work.
+- Explain how you want people to do their jobs.
+What are the values and principles that you want to see displayed in your team members work.

-- Give an insight into where you want your team to head and what that will do for the context in which each employee work
+- Give an insight into where you want your team to head.
+What that will do for the context in which each employees work.

-- Decide what role/tasks each person will undertake to get the team where it needs to go
+- Decide what role or tasks each person will undertake to get the team where it needs to go.

 - You must be clear about what your expectations.
-It might seem like ‘old hat’ but SMART objectives work because, done properly, they should clearly articulate your expectations to the employee, eliminating any confusion.
+It might seem like ‘old hat’ but SMART objectives work.
+Because, if done properly, they should clearly state your expectations to the employee.
+Therefore, eliminating any confusion.

 - Check understanding of your message.
-Don’t ask “do you understand?”, too often you will get the answer “yes” but the end result is clear, their understanding was different to yours!
-Use active listening techniques and paraphrasing to drill down into the employee’s understanding so that you can correct any mis-matches in the message given to the message received.
+Don’t ask “do you understand?”.
+Too often you will get the answer “yes”, however, the end result is clear.
+Their understanding was different to yours!
+Use active listening techniques and paraphrasing to drill down into their understanding.
+This can correct any mis-matches in the message given to the message received.

-- Having clarified you both understand what you are asking for, write down those expectations that you have for each person so that you both have a copy.
+- Having clarified that the employee understands what you are asking for.
+Write down those expectations that you have for each person so that you both have a copy.

 - Explain how you will monitor progress.

 - If the employee doesn’t have the skills or knowledge needed to deliver your expectations you are setting them up to fail.
-Take the time to talk through with the employee their assessment of their ability to deliver what you have asked for.
+Take the time to talk through the employee’s assessment of their ability to deliver what you have asked for.

-- Remember training doesn’t always have to cost money and it certainly doesn’t have to be the responsibility of the employer to ‘feed’ the employee with training.
-Help the employee identify where they may get exposure to the skills and knowledge they need within the business; it could be meeting with a particular colleague to understand a joint aspect of the objective, it could be reading up on a product or a service, it could be undergoing additional training on a management information system from a colleague.
+- Remember training doesn’t always have to cost money.
+It certainly doesn’t have to be the responsibility of the employer to ‘feed’ the employee with training.
+Help the employee identify where they may get exposure to the skills and knowledge they need within the business.
+It could be meeting with a particular colleague to understand a joint aspect of the objective.
+Or it could be reading up on a product or a service.
+You may want them to undergo additional training on a management information system from a colleague.

 - Have a number of pre-planned monitoring milestones where you meet with the employee.
 Tell the employee up front what information you expect them to bring to each meeting.
 It’s not an exam.
 There’s no merit in firing random questions at an employee on progress.
 The aim is to achieve the objective.
 Progress monitoring is designed to maintain momentum towards the goal and keep the employee engaged and committed to its delivery.

-- It’s the employee’s review, make sure that you allow them to do more talking than you in this meeting.
-Remember you have two ears and one mouth, use them in that proportion!!
-Ask the employee to take you through the project / piece of work that they’ve been doing and what they delivered and when.
+- It’s the employee’s review so make sure that you allow them to do more talking than you.
+Remember you have two ears and one mouth, use them in that proportion!
+Ask the employee to take you through the project or piece of work that they’ve been doing.
+Let them tell you what they delivered and when.

-- Ask the employee a question “If you had to do this piece of work again tomorrow is there anything that you would do differently?”.
-You are helping the employee reflect constructively on their own performance, helping them to learn from their experience.
-But asking this question also gives you an insight into the employee’s perception of whether they did well or not.
-It’s surprising how many employees deliver an objective on time and to the required standard but still criticise themselves for not achieving.
+- Ask the employee “If you had to do this piece of work again, what would you do differently?”.
+You are helping the employee reflect constructively on their own performance.
+The will help them to learn from their experience.
+However, asking this question also gives you an insight into the employee’s perception of whether they did well or not.
+It’s surprising how many employees deliver an objective on time and to the required standard, but still criticise themselves for not achieving.

 - What’s your perception of how well the employee met the objective given?

 - Before you open your mouth to pronounce judgement, stop and think!
 It’s all too easy to focus on things that didn’t work out quite as planned.
-It might seem corny but the “feedback sandwich” is a helpful way to recognise achievement and to address areas that maybe didn’t go as planned.
-If you’ve let the employee talk in the review meeting (see above) it’s quite likely they have already identified the areas that weren’t quite right so you raising them shouldn’t be a huge shock to them.
+It might seem corny but the “feedback sandwich” is a helpful way to recognise achievement.
+As well as to address areas that may not have gone as well as planned.
+If you’ve let the employee talk in the review meeting (see above) it’s quite likely they have already identified the areas that weren’t quite right.
+Therefore, you raising them shouldn’t be a huge shock to them.

-- If you’re giving negative feedback remember to focus on facts not your opinion and focus on moving forward i.e. you have to understand the past to understand the present.
+- If you’re giving negative feedback, remember to focus on facts and not your opinion.
+Try focusing on moving forward.
+For instance, you have to understand the past to understand the present.

-- If you’re going to give negative feedback, firstly be clear about what your role was in making sure that objectives were met.
-What did you do/not do to ensure that the objective was on target for delivery?
-You can’t abdicate the middle part of this process, cancelling progress reviews which would flag up early warnings of things not going quite to plan, and then blame the employee for failing to deliver.
+- Be clear about what your role was in making sure that objectives were met.
+What did you do or not do to ensure that the objective was on target for delivery?
+You can’t ignore the middle part of this process.
+For instance, cancelling progress reviews which would flag up early warnings of things not going quite to plan and then blaming the employee for failing to deliver.

 When you’ve done all this, sit down and reflect on your own performance.
-How to be a better people manager is about reflecting on our own management style and honestly identifying where we could have done things differently.
-If we’re not honest with ourselves about our part in managing employees the very people that we manage will quickly label us, and in not a very complimentary way!
+How to be a better people manager is about reflecting on our own management style.
+Asa well as honestly identifying where we could have done things differently.
+We must be honest with ourselves about our part in managing employees. if not, the very people that we manage will quickly label us, and in not a very complimentary way!

 Other advice from Metis HR that may be of interest to you